How to conduct IT audits, and why they are important

 Before carrying out your IT audit or before you audit software packages, you should notify all internal and external partners and all departments to ensure everyone is ready to make the process go through smoothly.
 Next, follow the steps listed below to identify any IT audit issues and work with your auditor to set out your IT audit objectives.

-Include both hardware and software resources, to put everything into perspective.
-Keep the access linked list handy and create a list of login credentials for all software and hardware resources involved in the process.
+Keep this list handy and create a list of login credentials for all software and hardware resources involved in the process

-Your auditor will ask for these at different stages.
-By asking for a document checklist, you can save time and trouble throughout the process.
+Your auditor will ask for this at different stages.
+With a document checklist, you can save time and trouble throughout the process

-Ensure this is well-documented for the auditor to review along with the IT security plan that you currently have in place.
-You should also create a list of controls and safeguards for your technology audit.
+Ensure this is well-documented for the auditor to review along with the IT security plan that you currently have in place

-This can assist in finding any vulnerabilities in your systems and provide an overview along with increased confidence in your system's performance.
+This can assist in finding system vulnerabilities and provide an overview along with increased confidence in performance

-Ensure that you complete this before your audit so that you have access to this information beforehand.
+Ensure that you complete this before your audit so that you have access to this information when the process begins